Found a really interesting article or book that we don’t have access to?

 Interlibrary loan copies of articles and chapters are supplied for your non-commercial research and private study only and cannot be shared.
-For teaching purposes (upload to Minerva), academic staff should instead place requests via the Scan and Share request form.
+For teaching purposes (upload to Minerva), academic staff should instead place a digitisation request against an item in their resource list.

 Undergraduates and PGCE students can request up to ten items per academic year